Email Novel Suspects Logo

 • Walmart

-The first in-depth look at the important role women have played in comics history, from the late nineteenth century to today, with a focus on both female cartoonists and female characters.
+The first in-depth look at the important role women have played in comics history, from the late nineteenth century to today.

 Genre: